Veohtu

 How do we know this?

 The first observations that the body “burns” different proportions of fat and carbohydrate to produce energy during exercise, was made in 1920 by August Krogh and Johannes Lindhard.
-Much subsequent work added to our knowledge but in the 1990s, a series of highly-detailed mechanistic studies from the labs of Bob Wolf (Romijn et al. 1993) and Anton Wagenmakers (van Loon et al. 1999 and van Loon et al. 2001) used stable isotopes of glucose and palmitate (a fatty acid), combined with indirect calorimetry, and tissue biopsies, to measure whole-body and tissue-specific glucose and fatty acid “flux” (aka, the rate of transport from the blood into tissues and vice versa) and “oxidation” (aka the rate of burning) during low-, moderate-, and high-intensity exercise in trained cyclists and untrained folks.
+Subsequent work added to our knowledge but, in the 1990s, a series of highly-detailed mechanistic studies from the labs of Bob Wolf (Romijn et al. 1993) and Anton Wagenmakers (van Loon et al. 1999 and van Loon et al. 2001) used stable isotopes of glucose and palmitate (a fatty acid), combined with indirect calorimetry, and tissue biopsies, to measure whole-body and tissue-specific glucose and fatty acid “flux” (aka, the rate of transport from the blood into tissues and vice versa) and “oxidation” (aka the rate of burning) during low-, moderate-, and high-intensity exercise in trained cyclists and untrained folks.

 These studies firstly showed that the high level of adipose tissue lipolysis (aka fat breakdown in fat tissue) does not further increase with increasing exercise intensity (from low, 25% VO2max, to high, 85% VO2max) but intramuscular lipolysis (aka fat, or IMTG, breakdown in muscle) does.
 However, adipose tissue release of fatty acids into blood decreases with increasing exercise intensity, causing reduced availability of fatty acids in the blood at higher exercise intensities.
 This might imply that the decrease in fat “burning” with increasing exercise intensity is possibly due to the lower amounts of fatty acids available in the blood.
 That aside, the decrease in fatty acid availability with increasing exercise intensity is compensated for by an increase in glucose availability, as shown by increasing glucose appearance into the blood (from the liver) with increasing exercise intensity, and a corresponding increase in glucose “burning”.